Instalação do certificado em dispositivos com Android 11+

 Consecutively, tap Continue → Next → Save certificate.

-Open Settings and type CA Certificate in the search bar.
+Open Settings and either paste or type CA Certificate in the search bar.
 Tap the respective option.

 You’re all set!
 Once the certificate is installed successfully, you’ve enabled HTTPS filtering.